Aragvi: Confusion over name and course

 Given its etymology (see below; the word simply means "river"), the exact course of the Aragvi River is the source of some confusion.
-The river has several important tributaries, all called "aragvi":
+The river has several important tributaries, all called "Aragvi":

 The Tetri Aragvi ("White Aragvi") flows from Gudauri down to the town of Pasanauri, where it is joined by the Shavi Aragvi ("Black Aragvi"), the main river of Gudamakari to the north-east.
-Together, these two rivers continue as, simply, "the Aragvi"; from Pasanauri, the Aragvi flows south-east to the Jinvali Reservoir, where it is joined by the Pshav Aragvi (itself fed by the Khevsur Aragvi) before flowing south to merge with the Mtkvari by Mtskheta, Eastern Georgia's ancient capital just north of Tbilisi.
+Together, these two rivers continue as, simply, "the Aragvi"; from Pasanauri, the Aragvi flows south-east to the Zhinvali Reservoir, where it is joined by the Pshav Aragvi (itself fed by the Khevsur Aragvi) before flowing south to merge with the Mtkvari by Mtskheta, Eastern Georgia's ancient capital just north of Tbilisi.

 Etymology

-See არაგვი for the origin of the name.
+According to Iranologist Anahit Perikhanian, the name of the river derives from Old Iranian *Aragv(ī), from Proto-Iranian *Ragvī-, the feminine form of *ragu- 'swift' (compare Sanskrit raghvī́, feminine of raghú 'rapid', and Armenian arag/erag 'rapid', an Iranian borrowing).

 Use and infrastructure

 The 102 m high dam by Zhinvali is one of the largest in Georgia.
-Besides generating up to 130 MW of electricity, the waters of the Aragvi feed down a 36.7 km pipe to provide drinking water in Tbilisi and to irrigate fields.
+Besides generating up to 130 MW of electricity, the waters of the Aragvi travel down a 36.7 km pipe to provide drinking water in Tbilisi and to irrigate fields.